PE Power Reference Manual

 A must-have book for exam-day success on the PE Electrical: Power exam!

 PE Power Reference Manual, 4th Edition by John Camara, PE has undergone an intensive transformation to ensure focused study for success on the new closed-book NCEES PE Electrical Power computer-based test (CBT).
-This book is the most up-to-date, comprehensive reference manual available, and is designed to help you pass the first time!
+This book is the most comprehensive reference manual available, and is designed to help you pass the first time!

 The CBT exam is now offered year-round at approved Pearson Vue testing centers.
 The only resource examinees can use during the test will be the NCEES PE Electrical Power Reference Handbook.
 To succeed on exam day, you need to know how to solve problems using that resource.
 PE Power Reference Manual makes that connection for you.